nanobox-io/nanobox-engine-ruby/README.md

 ---

 #### postgresql_client_version
 If the 'pg' gem is detected the engine will install the postgresql client.
-You can specify the version to install using postgresql_client_version in your boxfile.yml.
+You can specify the version to install using `postgresql_client_version` in your `boxfile.yml`.

 **NOTE**: The engine will try to detect the correct version first.